 Starring: Allie MacDonald, Douglas Smith, Minnie Driver, Meat Loaf

 Released: May 9, 2014

 Musical whodunit 80’s-style slasher.
 Think ‘Friday the 13th’ meets ‘Glee’.
 Starry-eyed teenager Camilla wants to follow in her mother’s footsteps and become a Broadway diva, but she’s stuck working in the kitchen of a snobby performing arts camp.
-Determined to change her destiny, she sneaks in to audition for the summer showcase and lands a lead role in the play, but just as rehearsals begin, the bodies start to drop.
+Determined to change her destiny, she sneaks in to audition for the summer showcase and lands the lead role in the play, but just as rehearsals gets underway, the bodies start to drop.
 A masked killer who despises musical theater is on the prowl (complete with screaming heavy metal voice, and occasionally electric guitar)… There aren’t many who like both horror and musicals (outside of ‘Rocky Horror’) so the public reaction has been unfairly brutal to this.
 It’s actually very funny and if you love slasher films, and understand going in that all the deaths will be tongue in cheek, you’ll have a great time.

 Pages: 1 2 3 4 5